 For the territories, the required standard information on paper is converted to electronic format at Statistics Canada.

 Subsequent changes to registrations due to errors, amendments or omissions are transmitted to Statistics Canada as the information becomes available.
 However, changes received after a cut-off date are not reflected in published tabulations.

-The population estimates used for the calculation of 2012 death rates are the July 1, 2012 postcensal estimates released in September, 2014.
+The population estimates used for the calculation of 2013 mortality rates are the July 1, 2013 postcensal estimates released in September, 2016.